 Schmidt also said he is "100 percent sure" with "no uncertainty" that Black confirmed a prior relationship with Holland during conversations in 2015, when Schmidt lived with Black in a house in Phoenix.
 During that time, Schmidt said, he socialized with Black and Holland on multiple occasions.
 Holland would hang out with them at the home Schmidt and Black rented near the Phoenix Mountains Preserve, as well as at nearby bars and restaurants, he said.

 According to online records, Holland is associated with an address of a home Black owned in the 1990s.

 Schmidt has known Black since 2002, when the two worked together at Wisconsin State Parks.
 He later worked for Black as her executive assistant when she headed Milwaukee County Parks.
 In 2011, he left a job at Chicago Parks District after journalists raised questions about charges on his government credit card.
+(Schmidt, in a later interview, denied any wrongdoing regarding expenses — he said they were approved by his superiors.)
 Shortly after Governor Doug Ducey appointed Black as Parks director in 2015, she hired Schmidt as her personal assistant.
 Not long after he moved to Arizona, he was promoted to Chief of Operations.